quyqq/Database-Design-and-Development-/README.md

 After installing the air conditioning units by their employees, CQAC conducts an inspection visit, settles the issues if any and collects the remaining cost of the installation.
 Whenever CQAC receives a repair request from their customers, the details that are related to the problem are obtained and a possible date for a repair visit is informed to them.
 After the completion of the repair work by their employees, an invoice is issued to the customer.

-For more information please find the file <(Document) upload database design and development> in thes same folder.
+For more information please find the file <(Document) upload database design and development.docx> in thes same folder.